 AT&T TV Now is a newer live television streaming service with 7 packages and price points.
 As of our latest update of this post, it might still be in beta.
 The contract is month-to-month.
 Twenty hours of DVR is available, but only two simultaneous streams are standard.
 It costs $5 a month more for a third.

 These are some of the few packages that include Nickelodeon and NickJr.
 If your kid is a Paw Patrol fan, then this is a big plus.
 They have BET as an option.
-Plus, one package is Spanish language focused.
+Plus, one package is the Spanish language-focused.

 - Plus – $65